-Letters should be short (no more than 350 words) and should state, in the first sentence, what the letter is responding to.
+Letters should be short (no more than 350 words- look up the word limit) and should state, in the first sentence, what the letter is responding to.
 For example, you may say,

 "In your editorial on December 15 on 'Healthcare Access,' you said..." or